 Interested in learning more?
 Take a look at the most common questions I’ve been asked about Huel and other green powders.

 Huel Daily Greens provides more than 20 added vitamins and minerals along with many greens, adaptogens, and a small amount of probiotics.
-For some, this may be adequate as a multivitamin and may also help boost plant intake.
-For others, this may not have effective enough doses of superfoods to make a difference in how they feel.
+For some, this may be adequate as a multivitamin.
+For others, this may not have high enough doses of superfoods (less than 2g) to impact their fruit and veggie intake.
 Everyone is an individual and will react differently to each greens powder depending on their nutrient needs.

 Yes, Huel Daily Greens was created to be a daily-use supplement.
 Always be sure to talk with your healthcare professional before starting a new daily supplement to ensure it is the right decision for you and your health goals.

 Since very few people in the U.S. meet the daily recommended amount of vegetables and fruit, a greens powder can help close the plant and nutrient gaps left in the diet.
-Some greens powders, like Live it Up Super Greens or AG1, provide enough micronutrients to help enhance diets better than others, so be sure to check the supplement fact panel to ensure the green powder is the best choice for you.
+Some greens powders, like Live it Up Super Greens or AG1, provide more superfoods and micronutrients than others, so be sure to check the supplement fact panel to ensure the green powder is the best choice for you.

 Note that while a greens supplement can help you get more plants, the most effective way to impact your health is by upping your fresh vegetable and fruit intake.